Stochastic Learning Rate Optimization in the Stochastic Approximation and Online Learning Settings: APPENDIX

 which means:

 since $ \mathop {\lim }\limits_{t \to \infty }\eta_{t+1}\E{u_{t+1}}\frac{{LM}}{{2c}} =0$ from $ c_1 \le \E{u_{t+1}} \le c_2 $ and $ \eta_{t+1} \to 0 $ as $ t \to \infty $. \end{proof}

-Concluding this section, from Theorems \ref{th:theorem_finite_dataset_fixed_step_size_R}-\ref{th:theorem_finite_dataset_decreasing_step_size_R}, it is thus observed that for the stochastic optimization setting the optimality gap bounds for SGD using stochastic-learning-rate do not differ from the ones when using a deterministic-learning-rate.
+Concluding this section, from Theorems \ref{th:theorem_finite_dataset_fixed_step_size_R_old}-\ref{th:theorem_finite_dataset_decreasing_step_size_R_old}, it is thus observed that for the stochastic optimization setting the optimality gap bounds for SGD using a stochastic learning rate do not differ from the ones when using a deterministic learning rate.